 Magic permeates fantasy gaming worlds and often appears in the form of a spell.

-, or protective wards.
-They can deal damage or undo it, impose or remove Conditions
+Spells can be versatile tools, weapons, or protective wards.
+They can deal damage or undo it, impose or remove conditions

 , drain life energy away, and restore life to the dead.